 Syntax Providers define the rules of SQL query parsing and generation for a particular database server.
 They also determine the queries to retrieve metadata from a particular database server using system tables.
 The component cannot work without a syntax provider.
 Also, there are few generic syntax providers for different ANSI SQL standards that can be used with any database server that's compatible with the appropriate standard.

 You can use the AutoSyntaxProvider if you don't know to which database server the user will be connected.
-This syntax provider will send a series of server specific queries to detect the underlying database server.
-After successful detection it will act as appropriate database server syntax provider; otherwise, it will act as the Generic syntax provider.
+This syntax provider will send a series of server-specific queries to detect the underlying database server.
+After successful detection it will act as an appropriate database server syntax provider; otherwise, it will act as the Generic syntax provider.

 The GenericSyntaxProvider is NOT recommended to work with the database servers for which Active Query Builder has a special syntax provider.
 This can only be an option when nothing else works.
 The Generic syntax provider implements just the ANSI SQL/92 syntax.
 It differs from the ANSI SQL/92 syntax as it implements the way to retrieve metadata from all the supported database servers.
-It was originally made for the Free Edition of Active Query Builder which lacks the support of today database server SQL syntax extensions.
+It was originally made for the Free Edition of Active Query Builder which didn't have syntax providers for specific database servers.

 Metadata Providers are intended to link Active Query Builder to specific data access components.
 Their primary task is to execute the metadata retrieval queries sent by the component.
-The Metadata provider does not create database connectivity objects, but an instance of appropriate database connection object should be assigned to the Connection property of the metadata provider.
+The Metadata provider does not create database connectivity objects, but an instance of an appropriate database connection object should be assigned to the Connection property of the metadata provider.